Onsite Proposal Training ServicesA skills-based training program that teaches your staff how to write proposals that are persuasive and compelling

 The third way we customize the class is by incorporating your own content into lessons.
 For example, we take selected answers from your previously written proposals and then rewrite them.
 Then we present these rewritten answers in a before-and-after type format.
 This approach is a highly effective teaching approach because it puts the lesson into a context they can relate to.

-Unlike some trainers that teach the same program to everyone, this level of customization produces better outcomes.
+Unlike some proposal training programs that teach the same thing to everyone, this level of customization produces better outcomes.

-We offer a range of pricing options to make our proposal training program cost effective for our clients.
-One day or two, onsite or online, one-on-one coaching time plus follow-up “reinforcement” days, etc. You decide what you want and we’ll price it to make it work for you.
+We offer a range of configuration and pricing options to make our proposal training program fit your needs.
+For example, you can configure the class so it is one day or two, onsite or online, one-on-one coaching time plus follow-up “reinforcement” days, etc. You decide what you want and we’ll price it to make it work for you.

-Regardless of how you configure it, our customers tell us our course fees are among the most competitive in the industry.
+Regardless of how you configure it, our proposal training is one of the most price competitive in the industry.

 Hear what past attendees are saying...